expressjs/security-wg/docs/handle_security_reports.md

 - Validate proof-of-concept exploits
 - Assess the security report and determine its severity (assist in CVSS).
 - Validate the reported vulnerability against best practices.
-- Identify potential mitigation strategies.
+- Identify potential mitigation strategies and workarounds.
 - Prepare a report for the Security Report Coordinator.

 ### Remediation Developer